 When it comes to the disaster recovery success rate for cloud infrastructure, 20% of cloud computing customers claimed that disaster recovery was completed in four hours or less.
 Only 9% of non-cloud users saw similar disaster recovery success rates.
 This means that cloud computing is twice as efficient in reducing downtime.

-Fast backups and the prompt restoration of data and IT services are factors that every company should integrate into its IT infrastructure, and cloud computing makes this process easier.
+Fast backups and prompt data and IT service restoration are essential for every company’s IT infrastructure, and cloud computing makes this process easier.

 High Data Security

-There have been concerns about security because a massive amount of data is regularly synchronized through a single server.
-However, cloud computing has made things easier and more secure because it provides a very advanced security feature that ensures data protection and application security.
+There are security concerns because a large volume of data is regularly synchronized across a single server.
+However, cloud computing has made things easier and more secure by providing advanced security features that protect data and applications.

-In addition, it provides systematic authentication and encrypted data to ensure secure communication and improved data over networks, alleviating the headache of a data breach.
+In addition, it provides robust authentication and encrypted data to ensure secure communication and protect data in transit, alleviating the risk of data breaches.

 Automatic Software Updates

-Continuous Integration and Continuous Delivery rely on the fact that new software versions can be easily tested and deployed in the cloud environment, allowing for higher product innovation velocity, and releasing more and more features to end users monthly, weekly, and in some cases, daily basis.
-Cloud environments also integrate with popular DevOps tools and logging systems, making monitoring and detecting production issues easier.
+Continuous Integration and Continuous Delivery rely on the ability to test and deploy new software versions in the cloud, enabling higher product innovation velocity and releasing more features to end users on a monthly, weekly, or even daily basis.
+Cloud environments also integrate with popular DevOps tools and logging systems, making it easier to monitor and detect production issues.

 Storage Space